 The message will be posted to the openkim google group:

-Members of the OpenKIM development team actively monitor this forum and will do their best to respond to questions in a timely fashion.
+Members of the OpenKIM development team actively monitor this forum and typically respond to questions quickly.
 This forum is also used to announce minor new releases and bug fixes.